wet-boew/wet-boew-wpss/README.md

-WPSS Validation Tool version 5.1.0
+WPSS Validation Tool version 5.2.0
 -----------------------------------

 The WPSS Validation Tool provides web developers and quality assurance testers the ability to perform a number of web site and web page validation tasks at one time.
 The tool crawls a site to find all of the documents then analyses each document with a number of validation tools.

-Version 5.1.0 contains the following updates and additions
+Version 5.2.0 contains the following updates and additions

 WPSS_Tool
 ---------

-    - Don't include <script> content when analysing actual page content - SWU_E2.2.6
-    - Add results tab and checks for mobile optimization based on YAHOObest practices.
-    - Move supporting programs to a bin folder from the top level folder.
-    - Additional firewall blocked link pattern.
+    - If a link has a non JavaScript onclick attribute, use that as the href value.
+    - Reset heading levels inside section tags - TP_PW_H.
-    - Update GC Core Subject Thesaurus to March 26th, 2015 version.
+    - Update HTML5 validator to version 15.6.29.
-    - Correct handling of dcterms.subject and the core subject thesaurus.
-    - Limit error message in CSV to 10K characters to avoid Excel limitation.
-    - Remove WCAG 2.0 SCR21 technique from WCAG 2.0 profile as it results in a large number of false errors.
-    - Add testcase profile for markup validation.
-Default profile will validate web pagse only (e.g. HTML) and exclude supporting files (e.g. CSS, JavaScript).
+    - Check if the captions file mime type matches the data type attribute of the track tag - WCAG_2.0-F8
-    - Check for inconsistent charset values in HTTP::Headers and meta tags in HTML pages - SWI_C.
+    - Mobile optimization: Check for no content in supporting files - NUM_HTTP
-    - Don't report errors for input outside of a form.
-JavaScript may provide the behaviour - WCAG_2.0-F43
-    - Check for possible formid attribute on inputs to associate an input that is outside of a form back to a form - WCAG_2.0-F43
-    - Check for captions for <audio> tags - WCAG_2.0-G87
+    - Mobile optimization: Check for no styles in CSS stylesheet file - NUM_HTTP
-    - Include ARIA attributes when constructing labels - WCAG_2.0-H44.
-    - Add firewall check URL to allow the program to authenticate to the PWGSC firewall before analysing sites or pages.

-Note: <b>The WPSS Tool validates HTML5 markup.</b>
+    - When checking dc.subject values, allow values with either windows right single quote or regular single quote - Metadata Content
+    - Don't report baseline technologies error if frames are used in HTML 5 - TP_PW_TECH
+    - Add testcase group profile for Canada.ca sites using the PWGSC developed WET 4.0 template package.
+    - Check for and remove any BOM from TTML files before validation.

 Open Data Tool
 --------------

-    - Allow for and validate JSON data files.
-    - Run web accessibility checks (WCAG 2.0) on HTML URLs.
+    - Decode data dictionary files if they are UTF-8 encoded to fix bug with CSV headers that have accented characters - OD_CSV_1
+    - Do case sensitive checks for dictionary terms and CSV headers - OD_CSV_1

 WPSS_Tool Installer
 ---------------------